 Metabolic syndrome includes high blood pressure, high blood sugar, low levels of HDL cholesterol, high triglycerides, and excess belly fat.

-Research indicates that monounsaturated fatty acids found in macadamia nuts may help reduce the risk of metabolic syndrome.
-So in theory, eating macadamia nuts could help a significant portion of the population.
-Here’s what the research says:
+Research indicates that monounsaturated fatty acids (which are fatty acids found in macadamia nuts) may help reduce the risk of metabolic syndrome.

 Now, are you ready to add these macadamia nuts to your diet?